| | Vol. 20 No. 9

 going to be doing a lot of activity with the wait list, I think,"

+he added.
 The much-publicized problems with the SAT had marginal impact

 at Bowdoin.
 Nineteen applicants had revised scores sent to the